-Pain while chewing can ruin the finest of dining experiences.
+Chewing pain can ruin the finest of dining experiences.
 Eat with ease following full-mouth reconstruction.
 After a thorough consultation with our Louisville, KY dentist, our dental team can create a plan to transform your mouth.

 How can I rebuild my mouth?

 Bring the foods you love back to your plate with a full-mouth reconstruction.
 Sometimes life gets in the way of good dental care, and the chewing pain pile ups.
 A full-mouth reconstruction combines multiple procedures to finally bring you comfort while eating.
 Your treatment package could include procedures like crowns and bridges, dentures, and dental implants.
 During a consultation with Dr. Gill at her Louisville, Kentucky office, she will walk you through your options.

 What if full-mouth reconstruction makes me anxious?

 Our office specializes in the Dental Zen Experience.
 From your very first visit, our Louisville, KY dentist and warm staff will make you feel like family.
 To put you at ease during your treatment, we offer a warm neck pillow, a plush blanket, and noise-canceling headphones so you can listen to your own music.
 Nitrous oxide sedation is available to settle any remaining nervousness.
 Following the procedure, refresh your face and hands with a fragrant face towel.
 We do all we can to make you comfortable while in our care.